funvill/funvill.github.io/_posts/2009-10-12-dirty-hearts.md

 ---
-title: Dirty Hearts
+title: "Dirty Hearts"
 date: 2009-10-12 13:22:00
+categories:
+- Cards
+- Drinking
-categories: Cards Drinking Games
+- Games
+slug: dirty-hearts

 ---

 Dirty Hearts is a Drinking, Cards game

 <strong>What you need to play</strong>